[busy signaL]

 Ahahaha...
 I like this part.
 Nice story.

-posted by Anonymous faith at 10:36 PM
+posted by Anonymous Anonymous at 10:36 PM

 wow nasa top facts yung "si tulfo nagsusumbong kay chiz"